 I grew up playing musical instruments, and I fell in love with drums when I was ten.
-I took dance classes off and on, but none of them inspired me to continue until I found belly dance that I was inspired to dive in.
+I took dance classes off and on; it wasn’t until I found belly dance that I was inspired to dive in.

 My first belly dance teacher didn’t play zills.

-She didn’t perform in public.
 She focused on listening, and feeling the music, and taught us beautiful arm and hand movements.
-She made me fall in love with the dance, giving me an expressive range I had never experienced before.
+She made me fall in love with the dance, giving me an expressive range I had never had before.

 When my second teacher made us play zills, I hated them.

 They interfered with all the beautiful things I had just learned to do with my hands!
-But she was a performer, and often took us to perform in the street.
-She taught us to drum, so we made our own music, sometimes with melody musicians.
-I learned that with my zills I could interact with everyone: dancers, audience and musicians.
+But she often took us to perform in the street, and taught us to drum––so we made our own music, sometimes with melody musicians.
+I learned that, with my zills, I could interact with everyone: dancers, audience and musicians.

 It was so much fun that I learned to love my zills.

 When she asked me to take over her classes, two weeks before her baby was due, I said yes.
-I taught dance and drumming for several years, and developed a desire to help my students be more eloquent and free in their dancing.
+I taught dance and drumming for several years; seeing my students’ struggles, I began to want to help them be more eloquent and free in their dancing.

 I wanted to be a better teacher.